Freedom of speech in the United States: Internet speech, online forums

 In a 9–0 decision, the Supreme Court extended the full protection of the First Amendment to the Internet in Reno v.
 ACLU, a decision that struck down portions of the 1996 Communications Decency Act, a law that prohibited "indecent" online communication.
 The court's decision extended the constitutional protections given to books, magazines, films, and spoken expression to materials published on the Internet.
 Congress tried a second time to regulate the content of the Internet with the Child Online Protection Act (COPA).
 In 2002, the Supreme Court again ruled in American Civil Liberties Union v.
 Ashcroft that any limitations on the Internet are unconstitutional.

 In United States v.
 American Library Association (2003), the Supreme Court ruled that Congress has the authority to require public schools and libraries receiving e-rate discounts to install content-control software as a condition of receiving federal funding.
 The justices said that any First Amendment concerns were addressed by the provisions in the Children's Internet Protection Act that permit adults to ask librarians to disable the filters or unblock individual sites.

+Code as speech

+Export-restricted RSA encryption source code printed on a T-shirt made it an export-restricted munition, as a freedom of speech protest against U.S. encryption export restrictions (see the reverse side here).

+Under code as speech, computer source code and similar digital expressions are taken to be speech protected by the First Amendment.
+Regulation of computer code most prominently began during the 1990s with the "crypto wars", when courts rejected government efforts to classify strong encryption software as export-controlled munitions.
+Since the district ruling Bernstein v.
+United States, code as speech has been invoked in disputes over government pressure to weaken encryption, as in the Apple-FBI phone case.
+It has also served to justify legal protection to cryptocurrencies and privacy tools, with advocates arguing that publishing or running such software is protected speech and expression.
+Similar arguments have been used for 3D-printed gun files and tools bypassing digital rights management.